 About

-- The nostalgic Nevada Gulch Lodge features the famous Dark Horse Saloon.
-Daily Lift tickets may be purchased at Nevada Gulch Lodge.
-Rentals or lessons are not available at Nevada Gulch Lodge.
+The nostalgic Nevada Gulch Lodge is home to the famous Dark Horse Saloon.
+Daily lift tickets are also available for purchase in Freshies’ at Nevada Gulch Lodge; however, rentals and lessons are not available at this location.

-- Many different events are scheduled throughout the season – please see our Terry Peak events calendar for detailed information.
+A variety of events are scheduled throughout the season.
+Please visit the Terry Peak Events Calendar for detailed information.

 Ski Season & Hours